 Equality Advisory and Support Service.
 The Helpline advises and assists on issues relating to equality and human rights, across England, Scotland and Wales.
 There are advice documents on their website as well as template letters.

-Royal National Institute for the Deaf also has a shop with a range of equipment to aid hearing in different situations.
+Action on Hearing Loss (formerly RNID) also has a shop with a range of equipment to aid hearing in different situations.
 Some can be VAT-free.

 Support4doctors aims to put doctors and their families in touch with a range of organisations who can help.
 Links to organisations dealing with career, health and financial issues.
 A website run by the Royal Medical Benevolent Fund.